tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 > A barrier to entry is anything that restricts or blocks the entry of new firms into an industry or market.
 > They may include government regulation, and patents, technology barriers, start-up costs and licensing requirements.

+#### Examples
+Controlling a scarce resource
+- If a mining company pegged the only diamond mine in the country, it would have sole rights to mine the gems

+A Government